 Avoid causing suffering to animals: The life of a dairy cow, from birth to death, is one of suffering.
-The industry forcibly artificially inseminates them, milk them throughout most of their nine-month pregnancy and then take their calves from them after birth.
-The female calves replace worn-out 'milkers' and the male calves are killed for meat or as 'waste'.
-Due to the enormous volume of milk production, dairy cows commonly suffer from painful mastitis and lameness.
+The industry forcibly artificially inseminates her, milks her throughout most of her nine-month pregnancy and then takes her calves from her after birth.
+Her female calves replace worn-out 'milkers' and her male calves are killed for meat or as 'waste'.
+Due to the enormous volume of milk she has been bred to produce, she is prone to suffering from painful mastitis or lameness.

-The repeated cycle of pregnancy, birth and separation and milking leaves their bodies so nutritionally depleted that they are sent to the slaughterhouse when they are 'spent' at an age long before their natural life-span.
+This repeated cycle of pregnancy, birth, separation and milking leaves her body so nutritionally depleted that she will be sent to the slaughterhouse when she is 'spent' at an age long before her natural life-span.

 Switching to plant-based milks means that you are no longer part of this unnecessary suffering.

 Be better for the planet: Animal agriculture, including the dairy industry, is one of the leading causes of climate change, species extinction, loss of fresh water, rainforest destruction and air and water pollution.
 By switching from dairy to plant-based milks you can significantly reduce your impact on the planet.

 Be better for you: The consumption of cow's milk is linked to iron deficiency in infants and toddlers, a higher risk of autoimmune diseases, including type 1 diabetes and Crohn's disease, and prostate cancer.
 Cow's milk does not reduce the risk of bone fractures and may even increase the risk, and whole cow's milk is high in calories and fat.
 Only one third of people produce the lactase enzyme which enables them to digest animal milk during adulthood.